chittyapps/chittyintel/replit.md

 - **Document Processing**: Handles various file formats including PDF, text, and images
 - **Replit Integration**: Custom Replit plugins for error handling and development tools

 The system is designed to handle sensitive legal and financial documents with proper organization, search capabilities, and secure access controls.
-The architecture supports a complex business structure with multiple legal entities and international operations.
+The architecture supports a complex business structure with multiple legal entities and international operations with comprehensive monitoring and real-time intelligence capabilities.